RyanAmeri/blog/0007-deep-js-foundations-v3.md

 We'll cover other cases (for example what happens if the JS engine doesn't find the variable in the current chunk, and what effects `let` and `const` have vs `var`) soon, but for now, if you can follow how this code is divided into three chunks when it is parsed, and how each chunk is then executed by the JS engine, you've effectively got the fundamentals of scope.

-### Lexical Scope

-In computer science, there are two types of scope: _Lexical Scope_ (a.k.a static scope) and _Dynamic Scope_.
-Most programming languages including JavaScript have implemented scope as lexical scope, which means that scope is determined at compile time.
-Some computer languages (the first being _Lisp_ I believe) have implemented scope dynamically, where scope is determined at run time.
-As a JavaScript developer you don't need to concern yourself with the difference between the two or how dynamic scope works.
-Just note that the term _lexical scope_ is the type of scope that JavaScript implements, which we went over in this section.
-(Wikipedia has a [good easy explanation](<https://en.wikipedia.org/wiki/Scope_(computer_science)#Lexical_scope_vs._dynamic_scope>) for those who want to know more).

 ### Scope Nesting

 We hinted at nesting of scopes (chunks) in our previous example when we looked the global scope.
 In JavaScript (as in most other languages) chunks don't have to follow each other serially, they can be inside one another.
 So a bigger chunk can contain many smaller chunks, each of which could contain smaller chunks.